neuroinformatics-unit/movement/docs/source/getting_started/movement_dataset.md

 - `video_path`: the path to the video file corresponding to the pose tracks.
 - `frame_path`: the path to a single still frame from the video.

 You can also add your own custom **attributes** to the dataset.
-For example, if you would like to record the frame of the full video at which the loaded tracking data starts, you could add a `frame_offset` attribute:
+For example, if you would like to record the frame of the full video at which the loaded tracking data starts, you could add a `frame_offset` variable to the attributes of the dataset:
 ```
-ds = ds.assign_attrs(frame_offset=142)
+ds.attrs["frame_offset"] = 142
 ```

 ## Working with movement datasets